-IELTS Cue Card Sample 68 - Tell a childhood story you heard when you were a child
+IELTS Cue Card Sample 68 - Interesting story you heard when you were a child

 - Written by IELTS Mentor

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

 Describe an interesting story you heard when you were a child.